Take a fresh look at your lifestyle.

 In fact, these influences have brought about significant changes in how the practice is carried out.

-For instance, economic factors such as inflation and the cost of living have affected the price of pride.
+For instance, the amount of the pride price has been affected by economic factors such as inflation and the cost of living.

 In some cases, the pride price has become more symbolic than substantial, with families choosing to focus more on the ceremonial aspects rather than the financial ones.

-On the other hand, there are also instances where the price of pride has skyrocketed, leading to debates about the commercialization of the practice.
+On the other hand, there are also instances where the pride price has skyrocketed, leading to debates about the commercialization of the practice.

 Moreover, the influence of Western culture and values has led to discussions about the relevance and appropriateness of the pride price in a modern context.

-Some argue that the practice is outdated and reinforces patriarchal norms, while others maintain that it is an essential part of Igbo culture that should be preserved.
+Some argue that the practice is outdated and reinforces patriarchal norms, while others maintain that it is an important part of Igbo culture that should be preserved.

 Despite these debates, the practice of pride price remains a significant part of Igbo weddings, albeit with some adaptations to fit the modern context.